 This year my mother wanted our Seder to feel more like the first century —- dress and all.
 So, my father built two 6 foot wide round tables that sat nearly on the ground.
 We used pillows and bean bags instead of chairs.
 Mom covered the windows with a beautiful blue fabric and hung red tulle from the ceiling.
 The idea was to make the room feel and look as much like a “tent” as possible. (:

 Those attending were told to dress (optionally) as a bible character.
 This is where the real fun began!
 In total there were about 30 of us, with about 10 of those being children under 11.
 After the dinner and between the 3rd and 4th cups, we have a time reserved in our Haggadah for worship, dance, a children’s play, foot washing, or whatever floats our fancy that year.
 This year, each person dressed as a bible character, stood up and told the room who they were.
 We never expected that the children would respond so well.
 They loved it and were begging for more!
 Who knew?
-So, we just may make this a yearly tradition for Pesach.
+So, we just might make this a yearly tradition for Pesach.